Introducing Ballyhoo, a block-ready minimalist WordPress theme

 Most of the time, I had to resubmit my theme because the ticket was automatically closed 7 days after if there was no reply.
 Getting someone to review your WordPress theme took several months.
 Each time, I hoped that they would approve my WordPress theme so millions of websites could potentially use it, but this didn’t happen.

 Eventually, when the 10th rejection came along, it was April 2020.
 I was getting ready to launch the Homework Help For Kids website redesign.
-By this point, I knew that there was something fundamentally wrong with the code that I had written for the Ballyhoo theme – and it was to do with the way that text that could be translated was handled.
+By this point, I knew that there was something fundamentally wrong with the code that I had written for the Ballyhoo theme – and it was to do with the way that text that had to be translated into other languages was handled (such as error messages and labels).

 So, in June 2021, whilst the details were being finalised for the Aircraft Buyer website (see how all these link together?), I had a lightbulb moment.
 What if I used the Underscores framework that I had used for the Homework Help For Kids redesign (and was about to use for the Aircraft Buyer website) to re-build Ballyhoo?
 And then I did it.